 In our weekly worship bulletin, my personal cell phone number is listed, as is my email address and office number.
 I offer this information to you so freely because I want you to use it as you need.
 While I am not always available, I am always accessible.
 I will, more often than not, respond to a call or text immediately, especially if it's an emergency.
 Please, reach out if you need to talk, pray, or arrange a meeting, visit, or communion.
 As a pastor and a mother, my work is sometimes done “on the go” as my schedule allows; this flexibility is one of the aspects of my call that helps balance out the possibility of being needed at any time.
 So reach out when you need, and we can either line up a time and place to meet ASAP or within a few days, or we can talk over the phone; whichever is best for the situation.

 The flow of a typical week is this: Monday and Tuesday I am in the office and/or making visits throughout the day; I am otherwise available by phone.
 Wednesdays I am out and about, working from office and/or home, again available by phone.
 Thursdays I get deeply involved in sermon preparations during the day, typically at home, all the while accessible by phone.
 Thursdays are also my most flexible evening hours.
 Fridays are my day off or day to catch up, depending on the workflow and productivity of the week.
 Saturdays are my day to be with family or to participate in church activities, depending on our family’s need.
 Sundays are the good, busy, holy day to worship God, tend to the community, and work together.
 Friday-Sunday it may take me longer to return calls and emails regarding non-emergency requests.

 "As we begin the new year, may you find confidence to face your fears, through the love of God in Christ Jesus!
 Merry Christmas, Blessed Epiphany, and Happy New Year!"

-Peace in Christ Jesus,
+Peace to you in Christ Jesus,